 The content preview will show content from editions that are scheduled to go live on the specified date and time, or published content, but you can also preview an edition without first having to schedule it.
 See the preview edition page for more details.

 To view content previews you must have a content preview app set up and specified in the "preview settings" dialog.
 A virtual staging environment is also required to show content previews.

-An example content preview settings dialog is shown below.
-In this case we have one preview app set up called "website", but you might have several preview apps set up and choose between them.
+Here's an example content preview settings dialog showing a preview app set up called "Site".
+You might have several preview apps set up and choose between them.

 Viewing a content previewLink copied!

-You can launch a preview in several ways:
+You can launch a preview showing live and scheduled content for specified dates and times in several ways:

 - Right click at the top of any date in the calendar and choose "Preview".

 - Choose the "Preview" button at the top right of the calendar or timeline window.